SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

     1. :man_raising_hand: You can read about the prune method [here](https://pytorch.org/docs/stable/generated/torch.nn.utils.prune.random_unstructured.html#torch.nn.utils.prune.random_unstructured).

-    Try printing the `named_parameters`, `named_buffers` before and after the module is pruned.
-Can you explain the difference and what is the connection to the `module_1.weight` attribute.
+    Try printing `named_parameters` and `named_buffers` before and after the module is pruned.
+Can you explain the difference and what the connection is to the `module_1.weight` attribute?

 4. Try pruning the bias of the same module this time using the `l1_unstructured` function from the pruning module.
-Again check the  `named_parameters`, `named_buffers` argument to make sure you understand the difference between L1 pruning and unstructured pruning.
+Again check the `named_parameters` and `named_buffers` arguments to make sure you understand the difference between L1 pruning and unstructured pruning.

-5. Instead of pruning only a single module in the model lets try pruning the whole model.
+5. Instead of pruning only a single module in the model let's try pruning the whole model.
 To do this we just need to iterate over all `named_modules` in the model like this:

     ```python